 Participatory approaches are indeed crosscutting issues in poverty reduction and governance.
 PPAs could help us to understand the poor well and come up with better solutions or ideas to help them get out of poverty.
-The good governance contingent to efficient implementation.
-Governance factors he considered as should major determining factors for poverty reduction if we aim at reaching out to the poor and encourage them to voice out their development needs.
+The good governance contingent to efficient policy is implementation.
+Governance factors be considered as should maior determining factors for poverty reduction if we aim at reaching out to the poor and encourage them to voice out their development needs.